TrueBlocks/trueblocks-core/src/README.md

 ## Source Code

-Our source code is laid out in the following folders:
+The source code is laid out in the following folders:

 - [**The libs folder**](./libs/README.md): This folder holds the C++ library code that helps us build out various applications and command-line tools.
 All of this code is open source.